ilapros/dill.github.com/talks/noaa-narw-2015/talk.md

 ## Conclusions

+  * Ensure that data are compatible *before* modelling
+  * Equivalency in effort tricky for non-trivial cases
+  * Two-stage models can be useful!
+    * Distribute tasks
+    * Modular model checking
   - Existing statistical framework (GAM)
   * Flexible spatial models
      - Detectability
      - GLMs + random effects + smooths + other extras
      - autocorrelation can be modelled
      - accounting for uncertainty
-  * Large, heterogeneous areas
-  * Spatial component is v. helpful for managers
-  * Two-stage models can be useful!
-    * Distribute tasks
-    * Modular model checking

 ## Acknowledgements